Do you want to be your own boss?

 For example, let’s say you want to open a café in your local town.
 There’s nothing new about that, but it could still be a decent business idea if you refine it a little to find a new angle.

 Think about it: If there are already five cafes in town and you open another one, why would people become your customers?
-For it to work, your café would need to offer something different from the others.
+Your cafe would need to offer something different from the others.
 Maybe it will have a quirky concept, an innovative design, a great location, or will offer food or drinks that people can’t get anywhere else.

-This tutorial on generating startup ideas offers a good framework for coming up with a solid business idea:
+This tutorial offers a good framework for coming up with a solid business idea:

 It will help you answer questions like: